25-1-Great Vocals

 Writer/Composer: Willie Nelson (1961)

 Patsy’s distinctive voice and style is unmatched in this Willie Nelson classic.
-Losing her life at only 30 years in an airplane crash, there is no telling what she would have accomplished had she lived longer.
-Her delivery, her beautifully controlled smokey sounding voice, and her confident authenticity puts her high on everyone’s list.
-She seemed to have a built-in echo in her delivery.
-Even to this day, many consider this as one of the greatest country songs ever recorded.
-This true Country and Pop classic is embraced by all genres and her presentation here is indeed one of her best!…Amazing and Unforgettable!
+Losing her life at only 30 years in an airplane crash, there is no limit to what she may have accomplished had she lived longer.
+Her delivery, her beautifully, controlled, smokey-sounding voice, and her confident, contralto authenticity puts her high on everyone’s list.
+She even seemed to have a built-in echo in her delivery.
+We experience perfection when she hits the song’s bridge, “Worry / Why do I let myself worry? / Wondering / What in the world did I do-o-o-o?”
+Even to this day many consider this as one of the greatest Country songs ever recorded.
+This larger-than-life Country / Pop classic is embraced by all genres and her presentation here is indeed stunning, haunting as one of her best!…Amazing and Unforgettable!

 17. HOW HIGH THE MOON “Two for the Show” (1951)